wilsonliaows/docs/features/message-template.md

 ```

 ### List section
-When the value of section variable is a list, block is rendered multiple times.
+Section is rendered multiple times when the value of section variable is a list.
 The block has access to all the keys declared in a row of the list.

 _Example_